cap-js/docs/java/cqn-services/remote-services.md

 <img src="../assets/remote%20services.drawio.svg" width="700px" class="mute-dark" alt="This graphic depicts the integration of SAP Cloud SDK into SAP CAP Java.">

 CAP's clear recommendation is to use _Remote Services_ over directly using the SAP Cloud SDK.
-However, if you cannot leverage CQN-based _Remote Services_, refer to [service consumption with Cloud SDK](#service-consumption) for details.
+However, if you cannot leverage CQN-based _Remote Services_, refer to [native consumption with Cloud SDK](#native-consumption) for details.

 ::: tip
 To learn more about how to use _Remote Services_ end to end read the [Consuming Services cookbook](../../guides/using-services).